Louise Chow

-Louise Tsi Chow (周芷 (Zhōu Zhǐ)) is a professor of biochemistry and molecular genetics at the University of Alabama at Birmingham and a foreign associate with the National Academy of Sciences, known for her research on the human papillomavirus.
+Louise Tsi Chow (周芷 (Zhōu Zhǐ)) is a Taiwanese biochemist and molecular geneticist.
+She is a professor of biochemistry and molecular genetics at the University of Alabama at Birmingham and a foreign associate with the National Academy of Sciences, known for her research on the human papillomavirus.
 Her research contributed to the discovery of gene splicing, and in 1993, her collaborator, Richard J. Roberts, received the Nobel Prize for the research, leading some to assert that Chow should have received the honor as well.

-Biography
+Early life and education

-Chow was born in Hunan Province, Republic of China.
-Her father Chou Te-wei (周德偉) was a well known economist who worked in the Ministry of Finance of the Republic of China on Taiwan.
+Chow was born in Hunan, Republic of China.
+Her father, Chou Te-wei, was a well known economist who worked in the Ministry of Finance on Taiwan and had been a student of Nobel laureate Friedrich Hayek.

-She studied agricultural chemistry at National Taiwan University, graduating in 1965 before moving to California to pursue graduate studies in chemistry at the California Institute of Technology, earning her Ph.D in 1973.
+Chow studied agricultural chemistry as an undergraduate at National Taiwan University, where received a Bachelor of Science (B.S.) in 1965 before moving to California to pursue doctoral studies in chemistry at the California Institute of Technology, earning her Ph.D. in 1973 under Norman Davidson.
 She then undertook post-doctoral training at the University of California, San Francisco, researching the monkey tumor virus SV40.

+Career

-She and her husband, fellow scientist Thomas Broker, joined Cold Spring Harbor Laboratory in 1975.
+Chow and her husband, fellow scientist Thomas Broker, joined Cold Spring Harbor Laboratory in 1975.
 It was here that, in the process of studying the genetic organization, DNA transcription, and RNA translation of adenoviruses, she and her colleagues discovered RNA splicing in 1977.
 This finding led to her collaborator, Richard Roberts, winning the 1993 Nobel Prize in Physiology or Medicine (shared with Phillip Sharp from MIT whose team independently made the discovery).
 Many feel that Chow deserved a share of the prize (see Nobel Prize controversy).

 In 1984, she took a job with the University of Rochester School of Medicine, studying the genome of the human papillomavirus (HPV).
 Chow became a professor at the University of Alabama at Birmingham (UAB) in 1993, studying genetics and virology, focusing on diseases such as cancer, cystic fibrosis, and AIDS.

 At UAB, Chow developed a method to produce large amounts of one of the most dominant cancer-causing HPV strains, HPV-18, in the laboratory, enabling her and her team to study HPV's entire replicative cycle.